CoalaWeb/cw-uikit-social-buttons/README.md

 ### <a name="qstart-btn"></a>Button Creation

-Now lets add some buttons, I prefer to have the buttons in a list so they flow nicely on different page widths.
-Below we have some outer containers to help with the layout and then inside that we have our list container and one button in its default state with an icon.
+Now lets add some buttons, I prefer to have the buttons in a list but thats up to you.
+Below we have a few outer containers to help with the layout and then inside that we have our list container and one button in its default state.

 ```html
 <div class="uk-container uk-margin-top uk-margin-bottom">